Location One Frequently Asked Questions

 There is no application because artists are proposed by curators, critics and our own staff.
 We do this because we do not have enough staff to review all of the artists’ portfolios we would receive if we had an open call.

-Who qualifies for the International Residency Program and how are they chosen?
+Who qualifies for the emerging artists’ program and how are they chosen?

 Candidates must be working artists with at least three years of practice and some exhibition history.
 Students are not eligible.
 Artists from abroad are selected through a double panel review process: A home-country sponsoring institution proposes a short list of candidates, from which Location One chooses one artist-in-residence.
 American artists are proposed by curators, critics, and by our own staff.